Victoria Cake

 Yield

-one 8" cake, about 12 servings
+one 8" cake (about 12 servings)

-Victoria Sandwich Cake - select to zoom
+Victoria Cake - select to zoom

-Victoria Sandwich Cake - select to zoom
+Victoria Cake - select to zoom

-Victoria Sandwich Cake - select to zoom
+Victoria Cake - select to zoom

-Victoria Sandwich Cake - select to zoom
+Victoria Cake - select to zoom

 Instructions